weaveworks/weave/site/plugin/plugin-how-it-works.md

 ---
-title: How the Weave Net Docker Network Plugin Works
+title: How the Weave Net Docker Network Plugins Work
 menu_order: 20
 search_type: Documentation
 ---

-The Weave Net plugin actually provides *two* network drivers to Docker - one named `weavemesh` that can operate without a cluster store and another one named `weave` that can only work with one (like Docker's overlay driver).
+The Weave Net legacy plugin actually provides *two* network drivers to Docker - one named `weavemesh` that can operate without a cluster store and another one named `weave` that can only work with one (like Docker's overlay driver), while the V2 plugin provides *one* - `store/weaveworks/net-plugin:latest_release` operating only in swarm mode.

 ### `weavemesh` driver